On/Off-Ramp, and cross-chain Swap via CeFi

 Step 2: Handle Payment Instructions

-Since the settlement type is DVP and the source type is EXTERNAL, the funds move from outside Fireblocks.
-The order creation response includes payment instructions for the rail, which you select (e.g., ACH, SEPA, Wire):
+Since the settlement type is DVP and the source type is EXTERNAL, the funds will move from outside Fireblocks.
+The order creation response will include payment instructions for the rail which you select (e.g., ACH, SEPA, Wire):

 {